4 week Sri Lanka itinerary: Ultimate travel guide for 2024

 Negombo is a modest beach town with the usual beachfront hotels, bars and restaurants.

-Its real charm, however, lies in the back alleys, canals and in its range of unexpected activities.
+Its real charm, however, lies in its back alleys, canals, and range of unexpected activities.

-Take your time to research you Negombo beach options to make the most of your time here.
+Take your time to research your Negombo beach options to make the most of your time here.

-There are lots of things to do in Negombo if you prepared to wander off the beaten track.
+There are many things to do in Negombo if you are prepared to wander off the beaten track.

 Sri Lanka itinerary | 4 week travel guide